HoseinRezaeeM/educational-management-system/README.md

 View your profile
 View the list of lessons
-The possibility of choosing a unit with the following conditions If the student's GPA in the previous semester was higher than 18, the selection limit Up to 24 units are allowed.
+The possibility of choosing a unit with the following conditions If the student's average in the previous semester was higher than 18, the selection limit Up to 24 units are allowed.
 Otherwise, the ceiling is 20 units be
 If a lesson has already been passed.
 Another possibility to choose it